Main Content

 • The output argument lossvalue is a scalar.

-• C is an n-by-K logical matrix with rows indicating which class the corresponding observation belongs.
+• C is an n-by-K logical matrix with rows indicating the class to which the corresponding observation belongs.
 The column order corresponds to the class order in ens.ClassNames.

-Construct C by setting C(p,q) = 1 if observation p is in class q, for each row.
+Create C by setting C(p,q) = 1, if observation p is in class q, for each row.
 Set all other elements of row p to 0.

 • S is an n-by-K numeric matrix of classification scores.
 The column order corresponds to the class order in ens.ClassNames.
 S is a matrix of classification scores, similar to the output of predict.

 • W is an n-by-1 numeric vector of observation weights.
-If you pass W, the software normalizes them to sum to 1.
+If you pass W, the software normalizes the weights to sum to 1.

 For more details on loss functions, see Classification Loss.